 Used vehicles imported to Kenya must undergo a “Road Worthiness Inspection”.
-Road Worthiness Inspection in case of all imports of used cars from Japan to Kenya must be performed by JEVIC: jevic/roadworthiness-kenya/
+Road Worthiness Inspection is required in the case of all imports of used cars from Japan to Kenya.

 QIS is a strict vehicle safety inspection test.
 It ensures that the vehicle being sent has genuine mileage, has no damage to the chassis, all lights are working, no major rust, has tyres that are safe enough to drive with, has good working brakes and the constant velocity joints are not worn out.

 All used cars exported to Kenya by Japan Car Direct pass the QIS Inspection and have a QIS certificate.

 Please see: https://www.kra.go.ke/individual/calculate-tax/calculating-tax/car-import-duty to calculate the Kenya side duty.

 • The calculation is based on the Current Retail Selling Price (CRSP) where the subject model is still in production, and if the subject vehicle model is not in production the CRSP that applies is the last retail selling price or how much it was costing before non-production.
 KRA have a well-organized vehicle prices data base for all vehicles that they use and provide online for reference (Please see current CRSP rates here: kra.customs-services).